-In another aspect of the invention, the display of content by a computer system can be monitored by monitoring the change in time of a characteristic of the content display and evaluating the change in time of the characteristic of the content display to produce monitoring information regarding display of the content.
-Monitoring of content display according to this aspect of the invention can be further enabled by monitoring the change in time of a characteristic of the computer system and comparing the change in time of the characteristic of the content display to the change in time ${40}$ of the characteristic of the computer system to produce the monitoring information.
-This aspect of the invention can also enable, as discussed above, determination as to whether (and for how long) the content display is fully or partially times that an on-screen pointer entered an area defined by the content display.
+In another aspect of the invention, the display of content by a computer system can be monitored by monitoring the change in time of a characteristic of the content display and evaluating the change in time of the characteristic of the content display to produce monitoring information regarding 40 display of the content.
+Monitoring of content display according to this aspect of the invention can be further enabled by monitoring the change in time of a characteristic of the computer system and comparing the change in time of the characteristic of the content display to the change in time of the 45 characteristic of the computer system to produce the monitoring information.
+This aspect of the invention can also enable, as discussed above, determination as to whether (and for how long) the content display is fully or partially hidden by another displayed image, as well as the number of times 50 that an on-screen pointer entered an area defined by the content display.